2022 Refresher - Lung

-The activity is designed to meet the interests of radiation oncologists, medical oncologists, physicists, therapists, dosimetrists and radiation oncology residents.
+The activity is designed to meet the interests of radiation oncologists, radiation oncology residents, medical oncologists, physicists, radiation therapists and dosimetrists.

-- Apply the increasing role of radiotherapy in advanced stage lung cancer.
+- Apply principles of when radiotherapy is appropriate (and when it is not) in advanced lung cancer.

-Russell Hales, MD is employed by Johns Hopkins University and has no financial interest.
+Russell Hales, MD is employed by Johns Hopkins University and has no financial relationships with a commercial interest.

 The person(s) above served as the developer(s) of this activity.
 Additionally, the Education and CME/MOC Committees had control over the content of this activity.